Once you've found the content you're looking for, this tutorial will teach you how to view it and make sense of it.

 - Information about how long the report took to run and how old the data is.

 - How long ago the data was queried (to display the date and time, hover over the relative time information).

 - The timezone of the data you're viewing, if your administrator has enabled user-specific timezones.

 - Details about the report.
 This might include a description if one has been added, a list of scheduled deliveries the Look is a part of, and which dashboards the Look is a part of.

 The remaining items can be expanded or hidden as desired:

 - A list of filters that have been applied to the report, if any.
-You may change them to information you’re interested in if the Look’s creator has allowed it.
+If the Look was created with adjustable filters, you may change them to limit the report to the information that you're interested in.
 Just remember to hit the Run button in the upper right after making any changes.

 - The chart associated with the Look's data.

 - The underlying numbers of the Look's data.